Baking Email Marketing Into Your Business – Essential Tips

 Email marketing is just as valuable as conventional SEO tactics and social media marketing when it comes to driving targeted traffic to your site and increasing your business’s sales figures.
 In fact, your business’s total e-mail subscriber count is a sort of litmus test for its growth and performance.

 Admittedly, a lot of businesses neglect e-mail marketing in favour of social media promotional campaigns but this is an unforgivable mistake.
 Even though the sheen of social media platforms might have eclipsed the value of e-mail, it is far from obsolete.
-In 2015, the number of e-mails sent and received totalled over 205 billion.
+In 2017, the number of e-mails sent and received per day totalled over 269 billion.
 Hence, it is no surprise that people still consider e-mail to be one, if not the most, of the most effective avenues for online marketing.

 Analytics is just as important for e-mail marketing as it is for measuring the effectiveness of your SEO strategies.
 There are several tools you can use to track the performance of your email marketing campaign.
 Aweber’s Email Tracking and Analytics is a great way for beginners to get started and the best part is that it is free for the first month.
 Though there are several valuable metrics, the four most important ones that you need to focus are Open Rate, Click-Through-Rate (percentage of recipients that click on your email links), Un-subscription rate and List Growth Rate.